-Westpac New Zealand is halfway through spending $15 million to refresh online banking in a format that works with just about any device.
+Westpac New Zealand is halfway through a $15 million online banking refresh.
+It has opted for a format that works with just about any device.

 The bank is moving away from what Simon Pomeroy, who heads the bank’s digital banking and customer experience division describes as a proliferation of apps which he says quickly becomes counterproductive: “Like carrying too many cards in your wallet”.

 He says instead of choosing to build a series of apps for each smartphone, tablet and PC, the bank settled on a responsive web design that instantly adapts to whatever device a customer chooses to use.
 In his words, the new online system is ‘device agnostic’.

 He says this approach means customers get the same online banking experience however they reach Westpac.
 At the same time, what the bank now calls its ‘central platform’ can be quickly updated to accommodate new products or features.
 Pomeroy says Westpac plans a series of rolling upgrades over the next 12 months.
 It will add new features every four to six weeks.

 Although the new online service works with large size PC screens, it was designed in the knowledge that banking has shifted from branch, to desktop computers and from there to mobile devices.
 Pomeroy says the idea that online banking is mainly about desktops is now antiquated.

 He says we use different devices throughout the day and that until now mobile banking apps or websites have typically offered only a small set of features compared to the desktop versions.
 He says: “Banking functionality tends to drop with mobile and tablets – we think that’s wrong”.